nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 Setting this variable allows for additional Kconfig variables, depending to the number of features requested.
 These configurations are then used to generate an mbed TLS configuration file used during compilation.

-It is possible to provide your own custom mbed TLS configuration file by setting the :option:`CONFIG_CUSTOM_MBEDTLS_CFG_FILE` Kconfig variable.
+It is possible to provide your own custom mbed TLS configuration file by deselecting the :option:`CONFIG_GENERATE_MBEDTLS_CFG_FILE` Kconfig variable.

 .. note::
-   Setting the :option:`CONFIG_CUSTOM_MBEDTLS_CFG_FILE` Kconfig variable is not recommended.
+   Deselecting the :option:`CONFIG_GENERATE_MBEDTLS_CFG_FILE` Kconfig variable is not recommended.